archatelain/code-for-eco-532/poly.md

 > A directory is a folder in which you store various files related to your project.

 You will need to store your work somewhere (e.g. your data sources, scripts and results).
-Create a folder named "basics" on your computer.
+Create a folder called "code-for-econometrics-101" on your computer.
+This will be the main directory of this mini-course.
+Then create a subfolder named "basics" in the main directory.
-This will be your **main directory** for part I.
+We will work in this  subdirectory for part I.

 #### 1.2.
 The command line